Ordinance of Villers-Cotterêts: Registrations of births and deaths

 The ordinance was part of a wider legislation regarding the policing of church benefices, to keep vital records registers in the various church local institutions (mainly parishes).
 The ordinance ordered the creation of at least a register of baptisms, needed for determining the age of candidates for ecclesiastical office, as a proof of one's date of birth, and a register of burials of churchmen, as a proof of one's date of death.
 Though both registers were kept by religious authorities, they were authenticated by a public notary, always a layman, and were kept in the local royal administration's archives.
-In fact, as the church kept parish registers since the Middle Ages (the oldest one in France is Giry's, of 1303), these registers were used to meet the ordinance's dispositions.
+In fact, as the church kept parish registers since the Middle Ages (the oldest one in France is Givry's, of 1334), these registers were used to meet the ordinance's dispositions.

 The national registration was fully laicized in 1792 during the French Revolution by order of the French Republic.
 These records have continued until the present and are kept at the departmental archives.
 The civil registration now includes birth, marriage, divorce, and death records.